Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: ACC-MARL

 i.e., two DFAs have the same embedding if and only if they are the same when minimized.
-As minimized DFAs are canonical task representations, if two DFAs are equal when minimized, then this means that they represent the same task.
+As minimized DFAs are canonical task representations, if two DFAs are equal when minimized, then they represent the same task.
 Therefore, we can expose the product latent space $\latentspace^n$ to policies, instead of the product DFA space $\dfaspace^n$.
-Now, in this reformulation, each agent $i$ employs
+Then, each agent $i$ employs